 The Renaissance Choir presents concerts in Petersfield and Havant

-We are named The Renaissance Choir because we believe 15th and 16th century Europe was the birthplace of the most beautiful music ever written.
+We are named The Renaissance Choir because we believe 15th – 17th century Europe was the birthplace of the most beautiful music ever written.
 Like devoted gardeners, it is our raison d’être to keep these most exquisite blooms alive, long after their seeds were first sown.

 This artistic flowering took place across the whole of Europe: in music, painting, sculpture and literature.
 In our series of ‘Renaissance Masters’ concerts we transport our audiences back in time, displaying the greatest music and paintings of the Renaissance.

 Last year’s well-received concerts in Petersfield and Havant featured Spain.
 This year, we perform Italian Renaissance Masters, our third programme in the series where we explore European music and painting from Renaissance times.
 It features Tomás Luis de Victoria’s masterwork Officium Defunctorum (1605), written for the funeral of Maria of Austria, daughter of Emperor Charles V. Considered “one of the greatest musical minds ever”, Victoria knows how to “build entire worlds with sounds”, according to the Belgian conductor Philippe Herreweghe.

 In 2016 the choir sang works by Giovanni Pierluigi da Palestrina in his birthplace and eponym in Italy.
 This was a moving experience for choir members – almost like a pilgrimage – not least because Palestrina’s music is rarely heard, even in the city which bears his name.
 The President of the Palestrina Foundation said, “This is an exceptional choir of the highest quality”.
 We will perform the Kyrie from his Missa Papae Marcelli in April among other treasures.